Signs that the government is spying on you

+Is the government watching me?
 If you haven’t done anything to get onto a CIA watchlist, chances are no one is actively listening to your conversations.
-But that doesn’t mean your personal information isn’t being collected on giant databases.
+But that doesn’t mean your personal information isn’t being collected in giant databases.

 The Freedom on the Net report says that 89% of internet users are monitored on social media.
-A lot of their data is collected and analyzed through automated means.
+A lot of their data is collected and analyzed through automated means for CIA mass surveillance.

-Even though the collection of metadata may sound less invasive, this is not necessarily the case.
+Even though the collection of metadata may sound trivial, this is not necessarily the case.
 It can sometimes provide an even bigger image of a person’s life than a specific personal conversation between two people.
 Here is the list of things making you more spyable.